 Camera resolution has evolved rapidly in recent years.
 High-resolution, digital cameras are now available in 4K; think about the quality picture of a 4K 60” television.

-The resolution you need in your security cameras is dependent upon two essential factors: 1) the details within the viewing area and 2) the size of the viewing area the cameras are supposed to cover.
+Therefore, the resolution you need in your security cameras is dependent upon two essential factors: 1) the details within the viewing area and 2) the size of the viewing area the cameras are supposed to cover.

 Your Colorado, Safe Systems commercial sales consultant will advise you on the proper resolution based on these two factors.
 Your security camera application requirement will help you choose the right resolution.